horskyyaron/shoam-cli/README.md

 See Syllabus
 ```

-* working on better output in this section :).
+* working on better output for this command :).

 ## calc